sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 |`GlueValueArray`|[GlueValue](#ext-type-gluevalue)|SA_AsGlueValueArray|CreateTuple_SA|

-### Conversion Functions Reference
+#### Conversion Functions

-All conevrion functions take a single parameter of the type to be converted.
+All conversion functions take a single parameter of the type to be converted.
 The returned `PSafeArray`'s need to be destroyed with `SafeArrayDestroy` when no longer needed.

 |Function|Parameter Type|Return Type|Array of type|